Port Arthur felon caught with gun during traffic stop sentenced Thursday to jail time - Port Arthur News

 Port Arthur felon caught with gun during traffic stop sentenced Thursday to jail time

-BEAUMONT — A Port Arthur man caught with a gun during a traffic stop was sentenced today to more than two years in jail for it – the result of a federal program targeting the “most pressing violent crime problems in the community.”
+BEAUMONT — A Port Arthur man caught with a gun during a traffic stop was sentenced this week to more than two years in jail for it – the result of a federal program targeting the “most pressing violent crime problems in the community.”

 This case was prosecuted as part of the joint federal, state and local Project Safe Neighborhoods Program, the centerpiece of the Department of Justice’s violent crime reduction efforts.